 Radiation exposure is another risk of CT scans.
 Abdominal CT scans take multiple X-ray images during the scan.
 Therefore, you’re exposed to more radiation than a traditional X-ray.

 Over time, repeated exposure to radiation can increase your risk of cancer.
 Thankfully, CT scan technology has improved over time and uses the smallest amounts of radiation needed–but the risk is still there.

 Protect Your Health With a Scan of the Full Body by ezra

 CT scans can help detect cancer early, which often leads to better treatment outcomes.
 Many cancers (especially those originating in the abdomen) have very few, if any, early symptoms.
 That’s why early abdominal CT scans play an important role in detecting colon, pancreatic, and kidney cancers.

-The Ezra full-body MRI scan can help detect cancer and other abnormalities before they progress.
-The full-body MRI includes the abdomen, so it captures all of the organs and tissues that appear in an abdominal CT scan.
+The ezra Full Body MRI scan can help screen for potential cancer and other abnormalities before they progress.
+The full-body scan includes the abdomen, so it captures all of the organs and tissues that appear in an abdominal CT scan.
 It’s also radiation-free, reducing your risk of exposure.